vuepress/vuepress-plugin-blog/docs/README.md

 | `/tag/vue/` | `FrontmatterPagination` / `Layout` |
 | `/tag/js/` | `FrontmatterPagination` / `Layout` |

-In `Tags` component, you can use `this.$tag.list` to get the tag list. the value would be like:
+In the `Tags` component, you can use `this.$tag.list` to get the tag list.
+The value would be like:

 ```json
 [